Interpretation Guidelines Manual British Columbia Employment Standards Act and Regulations

 - provision of equipment and tools

-If the employer's business operations have been suspended or discontinued at the time an employee's leave ends, the employer must comply with Part 6, s.54 (3) when operations resume.
+If the employer's business operations have been suspended or discontinued at the time an employee's leave ends, the employer must comply with these requirements when operations resume.

 If an employer reduces operations for genuine business reasons during an employee's leave, and the employee returns to a significantly different or lesser job, it must be determined what would have happened had the employee not taken leave under this Part.
 If the employee would have been affected in the same manner if they had continued working and had not taken leave, the employer has not contravened this section.